Privacy Policy for Script Sentinel

 • Resend, for transactional email delivery and delivery event reporting;

-• the websites and resources your requested scan loads, because our scanner must request them to analyze CSP behavior;
+• the websites and resources your requested scan loads, because our scanner must request them to analyze CSP behavior.

 8. Retention